basho/basho_docs/source/languages/en/riak/dev/using/search.md

 ```

 This extractor takes the contents of a `Value` and returns a proplist
-with a single field name and the single value associated with that name.
+with a single field name (in this case `text`) and the single value.
+Run
-By default, the field name is `text`.
-If you ran the following Erlang
-snippet in the Erlang shell:
+the

 ```erlang
 search_test_extractor:extract("hello").